OSGeo/PROJ/docs/source/community/rfc/rfc-1.rst

 * The absolute majority rule can be used to override an obstructionist veto, but it is intended that in normal circumstances vetoers need to be convinced to withdraw their veto.
 We are trying to reach consensus.
-* It is anticipated that separate "committees" will exist to manage conferences, documentation and web sites.
-That said, it is expected that the PSC will be the entity largely responsible for creating any such committees.

 Committee Membership
 ---------------------